ecknight/wildrtrax/README.md

 mod
 ```

 Conduct some pre-processing on various types of acoustic data.
-See more in [Acousitc pre-processing](https://abbiodiversity.github.io/wildrtrax/articles/acoustic-pre-processing.html).
+See more in [Acoustic pre-processing](https://abbiodiversity.github.io/wildrtrax/articles/acoustic-pre-processing.html).

 ```R
 library(wildrtrax)